 Certain forms of information may inspire selective exposure and avoidance.
 On this topic, several studies have revealed an interesting pattern.
 People seem to conform to the predictions of selective exposure when asked to select from positive information about their own view and positive information about an oppositional view.
 When given negative information about one’s own view and the view of the opposition, however, selective exposure effects wane (Mills, Aronson, and Robinson, 1959).
 When people had access to both positive and negative information, Donsbach (1991) found clear selective exposure effects for the selection of positive information about a political figure but little evidence of selective exposure with respect to negative information.
 Meffert et al. (2006) uncovered a strong preference for negative information about one’s preferred candidate.
 The consistency of this finding seems to suggest that exposure decisions are affected by valence and perhaps, as Meffert et al. (2006) suggest, the negativity bias is simply a stronger and more automatic drive than a preference for like-minded information.

 Although some find that people use the Internet to find like-minded views (Bimber and Davis, 2003; Sunstein, 2001) and to pursue their own narrow issue interests (Althaus and Tewksbury, 2002; Nie et al., 2010), others note that the Internet allows exposure to diverse perspectives (Brundidge, 2010; Gentzkow and Shapiro, 2011; Stromer-Galley, 2006; Wojcieszak and Mutz, 2009).
 Although both of these effects are occurring, at least to some extent, the real trick may lie in discovering structural characteristics that facilitate or discourage selective exposure.
 Holbert, Garrett, and Gleason (2010), for example, note that certain design features may inhibit selective exposure.
 In this vein, some work has focused on selective exposure on particular sites.
 Gaines and Mondak (2009), for example, find some evidence of ideological clustering among Facebook friends.
 Tewksbury (2005) finds that distinct news websites attract demographically distinguishable audiences.
-The research could go farther, however, by examining characteristics that enhance or minimize selective exposure tendencies.
-More discussion of the relationship between the Internet and selective exposure can be found in Hindman’s chapter in this volume.
+The research could go further, however, by examining characteristics that enhance or minimize selective exposure tendencies.

 Which Beliefs Motivate Selective Exposure?